 Health and Dental Insurance

 You and your eligible dependents can continue UIChoice health and/or Dental II plans at the time of your retirement.
 If insurance is not continued at retirement, you cannot enroll later.
-(Exception: If coverage is continued with another employer through active employment, the retiree and spouse may enroll later with proof that the employment related coverage ended).
+(Exception: If coverage is not continued due to enrollment in one of the University Health Alliance Group Medicare plans, other employment or a spouse's employment, the employee may enroll later within 30 days of employment related coverage ending).
 If you are 62 or over and you have 10 years of continuous benefit eligible service, you may be eligible to receive a contribution to your health insurance.
 Retirees can elect to be billed directly by The University of Iowa or complete a form to have premiums withdrawn from a bank account.

 Plans, rates and coverage are subject to change.